gamma-lab/buffet/rasa_quick_starter/readme.md

 2. **intent_classifer** is related to the features and models

-3. **policy** is how your robot react to the response, it might depend on different type. fallback_policy is when robot failed to predict your intent. memorization_policy is ask robot to strictly follow the storied.md kearas policy use keras to train the model (you could define architechture by yourself)
+3. **policy** is how your robot react to the response, it has different type.
+fallback_policy: when robot failed to predict your intent. memorization_policy: robot to strictly follow the storied.md kearas policy:  use keras to train the model (you could define architecture by yourself)

-4. **domain.json** and **domain.yml** contain the same infomation when you defined in domain.yml in the first place
+4. **domain.json** and **domain.yml** contain the same information when you defined in domain.yml in the first place

-5. **policy_metadata** store the infomation about evaluation of different policies, and ensemble method.
+5. **policy_metadata** store the information about evaluation of different policies, and ensemble method.

 # Run